 The assertion is made that the church later added the names, Matthew, Mark, Luke, and John, and included their names as the authors.

-First of all we must understand that there are no original autographs of the four Gospels.
+First of all we must understand that there are no original autographs for the four Gospels or any other ancient works of literature from that period.
 Time and decay have eliminated them from the historical record.
 It is also important to understand that there are no original secular autographs which have survived antiquity.
 All that we have today are copies of these documents which are know to us as manuscripts or manuscript fragments.

 The New Testament has presented us with 24, 593 manuscript copies, while the greatest number of surviving secular manuscripts are Homer’s Iliad with 643 documents.